aquilamacedocosta/aquilamacedocosta.github.io/_posts/2024-08-20-integration-for-kw-build.md

 ### Verifying the Return Value `$?`

-The check for the return value `$?` of the `kw build` command is performed immediately after execution.
-If the return value is not zero, indicating a failure, the test fails, and an error message is generated.
+The check for the return value `$?` of the `kw build` command is performed immediately after execution with the `assert_equals_helper` function.
+If the return value is not zero, indicating a failure, the test fails generating the error message `kw build failed for <container>`

 ### Verifying the Build Status in the Database